AlexandrePoisson/AnimToTextureHelpers/README.md

 For hairs:
 ![Alt text](image-9.png)

-### Execute BP_AnimToTexture
+Execute BP_AnimToTexture

 ### Update and Execute BP_AnimToTextureMat

-Make sure that the proper material are defined
+Open BP_AnimToTextureMat.
+Make sure that the proper material are defined Then execute BP_AnimToTextureMat

 ### Create Actors that will be placed in the PCG